citp/privacy-policy-historical/t/te/ter/tera-europe.com.md

 3.2 Support, renewal and purchase of our products and services

 e use the data transmitted by you to inform you about support, renewing and purchasing of our products and services.
-In addition we pass on the data you transmit to affiliated companies, business partners or representatives of Frogster Online Gaming GmbH (inside and outside the European Economic Area) so that they can contact you directly with respect to support, renewing or purchasing of products and services from Frogster Online Gaming GmbH.
+In addition we pass on the data you transmit to affiliated companies, business partners or representatives of Gameforge Berlin AG (inside and outside the European Economic Area) so that they can contact you directly with respect to support, renewing or purchasing of products and services from Gameforge Berlin AG .
 Our affiliated companies, business partners or representatives may contact you directly.

 3.3 Providing information on products and services which may be of interest to you

-If at all, we only pass on the transmitted data to trustworthy business partners and suppliers of Frogster Online Gaming GmbH (inside and outside the E.U.) whose products or services, in our opinion, beneficially add to Frogster Online Gaming GmbH products and services and might be of interest to you.
+If at all, we only pass on the transmitted data to trustworthy business partners and suppliers of Gameforge Berlin AG (inside and outside the E.U.) whose products or services, in our opinion, beneficially add to Gameforge Berlin AG products and services and might be of interest to you.
 Our trustworthy business partners or suppliers may contact you directly.

 3.4 Providing products and services included in the scope of service

 (In case of having requested specific services or management services)

-Within our scope of service certain services provided by Frogster Online Gaming GmbH may include additional products or services from third party companies.
+Within our scope of service certain services provided by Gameforge Berlin AG may include additional products or services from third party companies.

 After having paid for such services we may pass on your data partly or fully to a third party (inside or outside the EU) so that they can provide the product or service and can inform you about this product or service or notify you of any upgrades.
 We assure you that we have agreements with these suppliers to ensure that your data will not be passed on to other parties (according to data protection law).

 3.5 Authenticating your identity

-For certain services supplied by Frogster Online Gaming GmbH it is necessary to compare certain data supplied in your request/order with third party databases or other sources of information.
+For certain services supplied by Gameforge Berlin AG it is necessary to compare certain data supplied in your request/order with third party databases or other sources of information.
 We do this to verify your identity and additional attributes as well as to make sure that your identity is not abused.

 3.6 Legal obligation to disclose and protect licenses

 We shall comply with any legal obligation to pass on data to local authorities, government authorities, national or international authorities (for example informing the Office of Export Surveillance, the Bureau of Export Administration, or the U.S. Ministry of International Trade and Industry) about a customer’s identity who purchases certain software products according to our export license.
 If prevailing laws and regulations stipulate disclosure of data to third parties we shall comply.
-In addition Frogster Online Gaming GmbH can disclose information to verify or detect illegal activities or suspected fraud in order to prevent it or to take appropriate measures, or to enforce or implement Frogster Online Gaming GmbH’s contracts and license rights.
+In addition Gameforge Berlin AG can disclose information to verify or detect illegal activities or suspected fraud in order to prevent it or to take appropriate measures, or to enforce or implement Gameforge Berlin AG’s contracts and license rights.

 3.7 Opinion Surveys